maohongtao12345/Children-s-Reading-Sentiment-Recognition-Dataset/README.md

-# Children's Reading Sentiment Analysis Dataset
+# Children’s Reading Sentiment Recognition Dataset

-This dataset is designed to provide high-quality training data for sentiment analysis of children's reading.
+This dataset is designed to provide high-quality training data for sentiment Recognition of children's reading.
 The dataset is derived from 62 well-known Chinese children's stories, covering a wide range of emotional expressions and narrative styles, and reflects the language and emotional features of children's reading.

 ## Dataset Description